Popups work.

 5. Less is more

-In the case of popups, the “less is more” theory is 100% true.
-The less information you ask about your visitors, the more conversions you will get.
+The less information you ask about your visitors, the higher your conversion rate will be.
 In most cases, an email address and a first name are enough, like in the example below.

-6. Follow a minimalist approach in design
+6. Follow a minimalist approach in your popup design

-Your popup should have a minimalist feel to be up-to-date with the latest design trends.
-Use bright and bold colors that fit the design of your site, simple and clear text without a lot of content and only one main image.
+Use bright and bold colors that fit your site’s color scheme, simple and clear text without a lot of content, and only one main image.
 Too much distraction on a popup can reduce conversions.

-7. Update your campaigns regularly
+7. Update your popup campaigns regularly

 And here’s another one they created to promote their Black Friday / Cyber Monday deals.